 - Explain new developments in securities regulation, the securities industry and securities markets

 Candidates are assigned materials to review in advance of Wharton course work—including academic research conducted by Wharton faculty as well as rules, regulations, compliance and regulatory guidance.
 Pre-course work is sent out approximately 30 days before each program.
 There is approximately 20-30 hours of pre-reading per week-long course.

-View the schedule at-a-glance and session descriptions for our August 2014 course.
+View the schedule at-a-glance for our July 2015 course.

 On the final day of Week I, participants must complete a written assessment.
 Participants who pass both Week I and II assessments are awarded the CRCP designation.